 In the country’s most deprived areas, more than a third of adults lack the literacy expected of an 11-year-old.
 This undermines their well-being and stops them making a full contribution to the economic and cultural life of our nation.
 Whilst poor literacy is a national problem, every community needs local solutions

 We know that local businesses can play a big part in raising local literacy levels because they have the resources, reach and local knowledge to make a real impact.

-That’s why our National Literacy Trust Hubs, which use local energy to tackle local literacy problems, are launching local area promises in their areas.
+That’s why our National Literacy Trust Hubs, which use local energy to tackle local literacy problems, are launching local area promises.

-- Raise the profile of literacy in the workplace by training your staff to be low literacy aware and by sharing literacy updates with staff
+- Raise the profile of literacy in the workplace by training your staff to be aware of literacy issues in the workplace and by sharing literacy updates with staff

 - Engage employees as parents by helping them understand how they can support their child’s literacy

 - Sponsor schools and literacy programmes and promote volunteering and fundraising opportunities

 - Get involved in local campaigns; examples could include barbers reading with children, book gifting initiatives or campaigns in neo-natal wards

 Getting involved in the literacy campaign in your area will position you at the forefront of businesses taking action on this important issue.